Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

 ## Overview

-This sample demonstrates a React single-page application (SPA) that signs-in users with Azure AD and calls the [Azure Resource Manager API](https://docs.microsoft.com/rest/api/resources) and [Azure Storage API](https://docs.microsoft.com/rest/api/storageservices/) using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).
+This sample demonstrates a React single-page application (SPA) that signs-in users with Microsoft Entra ID and calls the [Azure Resource Manager API](https://docs.microsoft.com/rest/api/resources) and [Azure Storage API](https://docs.microsoft.com/rest/api/storageservices/) using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).

 Here you'll learn how to [sign-in](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-sign-in), [acquire a token](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-acquire-token) and [call a protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-call-api), as well as [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **working with multiple resources** and **securing your routes** and more.

-> :information_source: See the community call: [Deep dive on using MSAL.js to integrate React single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=7oPSL5wWeS0)
+> :information_source: See the community call: [Deep dive on using MSAL.js to integrate React single-page applications with Microsoft Entra ID](https://www.youtube.com/watch?v=7oPSL5wWeS0)

 ## Scenario

-1. The client React SPA uses **MSAL React** to sign-in a user and obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for Azure Resource Manager API and Azure Storage API from **Azure AD**.
+1. The client React SPA uses **MSAL React** to sign-in a user and obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for Azure Resource Manager API and Azure Storage API from **Microsoft Entra ID**.
 1. The access token is used to authorize the user with [Azure SDK for JavaScript](https://github.com/Azure/azure-sdk-for-js) to call **Azure Resource Manager API** and **Azure Storage API**

 ![Overview](./ReadmeFiles/topology.png)